Muchori/muchori/README.md

-### Hi there, Muchori Here 👋
+### Hi there 👋

-## A Passionate Software Developer
-I am passionate about software development and user experience.
+I'm Muchori a passionate about software developer.
 A learner.
+I break and build stuffs.
+Fun fact.
+You won't like it.

 * 📱 Working on Mobile and Web Development
 * REST APIs